SimonPadbury/baselayer-3/_src/typography.md

 Additionally:

 1. There’s a `t-lg` class that can be used to make text 1.325em — good for a lead paragraph or important messaging.
-2. Classes `.h1` through `.h6` will resize text the same amount as for heading tag sizes — use when you want to make text larger (or large text smaller) without adversly affecting the SEO heading hierarchy.
+2. Classes `.h1` through `.h6` will resize text the same amount as for heading tag sizes — use when you want to make text larger (or large text smaller) without adversly affecting accessibility/ SEO heading hierarchy.
 3. The `t-display` wrapping class uses a `clamp()` to raise text from starting size 1.25em up to 1.625rem depending on container size — e.g. used for responsively increasing text size in hero components.
 An `<h1>` inside a `t-display` will have maximum font size 72px.

 The `t-display` text size clamp have been calculated using Petter Walbø Johnsgård’s [Font-size Clamp Generator](https://clamp.font-size.app/) and changed to a container query width controlled `cqi` unit instead of viewport-width controlled `vm`.

 ## Code

-`<code>` tags have monospaced text over a pale blue background (set by `--cbgcode`) with a little padding to improve readability.
+`<code>` tags have monospaced text (set by `--ff-mono`) over a white or black background (in light or dark modes), with a thin border and a little padding to improve readability.

 If the `<code>` tag is wrapped in a `<pre>` tag, then it becomes a block level element with more padding, a max-width of 100%, and y-axis overflow scrolling.